axodotdev/cargo-dist/book/src/cargo-release-guide.md

 * ✅ one package workspace: tags it like "v1.0.0"
 * ✅ virtual workspace, independent versions: tags each package like "my-app-v1.0.0"
+* ✅ virtual workspace, independent versions: tags each package like "my-app/v1.0.0" (needs additional configuration in cargo-release, see below)
 * ❌ virtual workspace, unified versions: we want a single tag like "v1.0.0"
 * ❌ non-virtual workspace: it will mix the tag formats, which *might* be ok in one situation